-Version Description of change Authorised by Date 1.1 Assessment Standard 1.2 - 'at least' changed to Qualifications June 'up to' Development 2013 П Manager
+Version Description of change Authorised by Date 1.1 Assessment Standard 1.2 - 'up to' added Qualifications June n .
+Development 2013 Manager

 This specification may be reproduced in whole or in part for educational purposes provided that no profit is derived from reproduction and that, if reproduced in part, the source is acknowledged.
 Additional copies of this Unit can be downloaded from SQA's website at www.sqa.org.uk.